Readek/Rushdown-Revolt-Stream-Tool/README.md

 For the overlays, there are PSD files for both the game scoreboard and the VS screen to help you customize them.

 If you want to add a new character:
-- Edit `/Resources/Texts/Interface Info.json` and add a new line with the name of your character.
 - Add your character assets in `Resources/Characters/`.
 For the poster assets, it is recommended that you use the same resolutions as the rest.
-- To position the portrait images, you will have to create and edit a file in `Resources/Texts/Character Info/` with the name of your character.
-You can use any other character file as a template.
+- To position the portrait images, you will have to create and edit an `_Info.json` file.
+You can use any other character json as a template.
-- You can add a character background for the VS at the `Resources/Backgrounds/` folder, but if you don't, the background will show greyish by default.
+- You can add a character background, but if you don't, the background will show greyish by default.

 If you're brave enough to dive into the code, I tried my best to document everything inside the code so you have an easier time, so go grab those `html` and `js` files!